AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ### Stacked Area

-(???) нужна ли тут еще ссылка на Overview?

 Stacked and percent stacked charts are multi-series charts where related values are placed atop one another, which allows comparing the the contribution of a value to a total, either in absolute or percentage terms.

-In AnyChart, you can enable a special mode of the scale making series stack together and create stacked versions of the Area chart and its modifications:
+In AnyChart, you can enable a special mode of the scale to make series stack together: see [Stacked Charts (Overview)](Stacked_Charts/Overview).

+To learn about the stacked versions of the Area chart and its modifications, see:

 * [Stacked Area](Stacked_Charts/Stacked_Area_Chart)
 * [Percent Stacked Area](Stacked_Charts/Persent_Stacked_Area_Chart)